ronpscg/secure-and-measured-boot-qemu-x86_64-uefi-ovmf-grub-kernel-initramfs-luks2-verity-no-shim-no-mok/README.md

+Everything in this repo was written using vi.
+Nothing using AI.
 # secure-and-measured-boot-qemu-x86_64-uefi-tpm2-ovmf-grub-kernel-initramfs-dmcrypt-dmverity-rootfs-no-shim-no-mok

 The project name explains what it does.
 In this case - more is more.
 (hmm.
 By the time I wrote this someone changed the man pages of `less` from *"less is more"* to *"less - opposite of more"*.
 How could they? [imagine tons of angry emojies])